minuva/fast-prompt-attack-detect/README.md

-# Fast attack detection toxicity classification
+# Fast user prompt attack detection

 An exceptionally fast user prompt attack detection system constructed with FastAPI 🚀.
-It stands as an optimal solution for applications demanding swift attack detection without reliance on a GPU.
-Additionally, it includes an evaluation component for assessing LLM responses and ensuring safety.
+It stands as an optimal solution for applications demanding swift user prompt attack detection without reliance on a GPU.
+Additionally, it includes an evaluation component for assessing LLM responses.
 This repository is built on top of [last_layer](https://github.com/arekusandr/last_layer).

 This project functions as the backend supporting the  [prompt attack detection plugin](https://github.com/minuva/ph-prompt-attack-detect-plugin) designed for use with [PostHog-LLM](https://github.com/postlang/posthog-llm).